News Guide: A look at latest Ebola developments

 THE OVERALL TOLL

-The death toll from Ebola is expected to rise this week to more than 4,500 people out of 9,000 infected, a top official with the U.N. health agency said.
+The death toll from Ebola is expected to rise this week to more than 4,500 people out of 9,000 infected, with the number of cases possibly doubling every four weeks, according to the WHO.